-In Texas, there are several ways for a judgment creditor to attempt to enforce a judgment:
+There are several ways for a judgment creditor to attempt post-judgment collection in Texas, including:

 The best way to uncover the substance of the debtor’s assets is by serving post-judgment discovery on the judgment debtor.
 Post-judgment discovery includes typical discovery methods, such as requests for production, interrogatories, requests for admissions, and depositions.
 However, the rules which typically limit the scope of these requests in a pre-judgment setting are not applicable.
 Judgment creditors may use as many interrogatories as possible and requests for production that ask for information regarding the judgment debtor’s assets for collection purposes.

 - Either the judgment debtor answers the requests and provides information necessary to collect the debt, or

 - The judgment debtor does not answer, which leaves them liable for sanctions from the court when the judgment creditor files a motion to compel and motion for contempt.

 Sanctions for failure to answer discovery include payment of judgment creditor’s attorney’s fees, fines, and possible jail time for failing to follow a court order.
 Serving post-judgment discovery is a critical component in obtaining payment on the judgment and should be done before collection attempts commence.